 Participants enrolled in Bronze star will have to cover a number of water proficiency items.
 A component of water safety and rescues is understanding the different approaches and entries into water.
 To successfully complete a Bronze Star course participants must demonstrate, in deep water, a deep and shallow head and foot first entries from a height of 1 meter.
 Candidates are required to demonstrate the ability to control the depth of entries from various heights.

-To successfully complete this component of Bronze Star Candidates must show the instructor:
+To successfully complete this component of the Bronze Star course Candidates must show the instructor:

-- A entry in which the body enters in a streamlined position.
+- An entry in which the body enters in a streamlined position.

 - Achievement of a pre-determined depth.